Kitchen God: Worship and customs

 Many customs are associated with the Kitchen God, especially defining the date of the "Kitchen God festival", also known as "Little New Year".
 It is noted that the date differed depending on the location.
-It is believed that people in northern China celebrate it on the twenty-third day of the twelfth lunar month, while the people in southern China celebrate it on the twenty-fourth.
+It is believed that people in northern China celebrate it on the twenty-third day of the twelfth lunisolar month, while the people in southern China celebrate it on the twenty-fourth.
 Along with location, traditionally the date may also be determined by one's Profession.
 For example, "feudal officials made their offerings to the Kitchen God on the twenty-third, the common people on the twenty-fourth, and coastal fishing people on the twenty-fifth".
 In addition, generally it was the males of the household that lead the sacrificial rites.

 In order to establish a fresh beginning in the New Year, families must be organized both within their family unit, in their home, and around their yard.
 This custom of a thorough house cleaning and yard cleaning is another popular custom during "Little New Year".
 It is believed that in order for ghosts and deities to depart to Heaven, both their homes and "persons" must be cleansed.
 Lastly, the old decorations are taken down, and there are new posters and decorations put up for the following Spring Festival.

+In the 1970s in northern Taiwan, families generally had a "large brick cooking stove" where they cooked most meals was seen as the "corporate" embodiment of the family and its individuality.
+The "soul of the family" that was identical to its fate as a singular, "corporate" body or entity was thought to be located in the stove.
+When family members move away, younger brothers transfer "hot coals from the old stove to their new ones, thereby inviting the Stove God to join them."

 Family

 Independent Chinese families are classified accordingly to the stove they possess.
 Because circumstances of a divided household, kitchens are shared but never the stove.
 In the case of a father's death, the sons divide their father's household.
 The eldest son inherits the stove and the younger brothers transfer the coals from the old stove to their own new stoves.
 This invites the Stove god to join their newly formed households.
 This process is called "pun chu" or dividing the stove.
 This indicates the "soul" of the family and it signifies fate of the family.

-A Chinese story says, "When a shaman informed one family that there were ants and other things in their stove, they destroyed the stove and threw the bricks and coals into the river."
-A neighbor explained, "There was nothing else they could do.
-A family will never have peace if they don't have a good stove."
+An event involving a stove that became a Chinese story which said, "'When a shaman informed one family that there were ants and other things in their stove, they destroyed the stove and threw the bricks and coals into the river.'
+A neighbor explained, 'There was nothing else they could do.
+A family will never have peace if they don't have a good stove.'"